Aishwaryachen11/Sales-Performance-Report-PowerBI/README.md

 Seasonality and Trends:
 If the red line consistently outperforms the columns, it indicates that the current year is doing better than the previous year.
 Conversely, if the columns are higher, it indicates a positive trend in gross profit growth year-over-year.

-**Scenario Analysis:**
-To understand the impact of specific events (e.g., marketing campaigns, product launches), management can apply monthly filters to isolate the periods before and after the event.
-Additionally, product type filters can reveal which categories are driving growth or experiencing challenges.

 #### **4. Scatter Plot: Account Profitability Segmentation | GP% and Gross Profit**

 **Chart Overview:**